-Oh, the ambiguous 2x travel earning potential with the Chase Sapphire Preferred®.
+Oh, the ambiguous 2x travel earning potential with the Chase Sapphire Preferred® Card.
 I actually get this question often, so I thought I would just tackle it here.

 A: You will receive 2x Ultimate Rewards points per $1 on airfare, hotels, cruises, auto rental (trucks, rv, cars), train tickets, taxis, limos, travel agencies, parking bus fare, time shares, and tolls.
 That’s a lot of options!

-The Sapphire Preferred also offers 2x points per $1 on meals (not groceries), and a 7% annual dividend on all miles earned (excluding sign-up bonus).
+The Sapphire Preferred also offers 2x points per $1 on meals (not groceries), and a no longer available on all miles earned (excluding sign-up bonus).
 It’s still one of the best rewards card out there.
 I think I have to put the Ink business cards above the Sapphire Preferred now, because of all the 5x earning potential.

 Anyway, I hope this helps as you swipe your Sapphire Preferred for 2x travel expenses.

 Want to tweet at the Noob Master?
 Do it @noobtraveler.

 — Geoff Whitmore